Location on old maps

 Location

-- Bush Cottage on the 1901 census was described as a 5+ rooms house, so was of a decent size and then just disappeared from the records after that date.
+- Bush Cottage on the 1901 census was described as a 5+ rooms house.

 - On the 1851 census, Philip was described as being a “farmer of six acres.”
-A 2013 house sale document for “The Paddocks” describes the property as having “6 acres” of land.
+The 1902 adver tfor the auction of “The Paddocks” gave the size of the land as 6 acres and 7 perches.
+A 2014 house sale document for “The Paddocks” describes the property as having “6 acres” of land.

 The first time that I saw Bush Cottage named as such on official records was on the 1861 census, and it continued to appear until the 1901 census.